cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 Similarly, the `pg_version` field of a column definition is not implemented.

-# Monitoring the operator
+## Monitoring the operator

-The operator exposes [Prometheus](https://prometheus.io/) metrics via HTTP on port 8080, named `metrics`.
+The operator internally exposes [Prometheus](https://prometheus.io/) metrics via HTTP on port 8080, named `metrics`.

 Metrics can be accessed as follows: